WHAT IS LOW SEX DRIVE / Low Libido?

-Hypoactive Sexual Desire Disorder (HSDD) is a deficiency or absence of sexual fantasies and desire for sexual activity.
-It is the diagnostic term for what we commonly know as low desire or low libido or just plain “not wanting to have sex”.
-There is so much press around HSDD as physicians, sexual health specialists, sex therapists and pharmaceutical companies debate the balance between physiological and psychological sources of low desire.
+Low Sex Drive / Low Libido can be medically diagnosed as Hypoactive Sexual Desire Disorder (HSDD).
+HSDD is a deficiency or absence of sexual fantasies and desire for sexual activity.
+There is so much press around HSDD as physicians, sexual health specialists, sex therapists and pharmaceutical companies debate the balance between physiological and psychological sources of low libido.

 The physical factors often include hormone insufficiencies since hormones are a critical component of normal sexual response.
 Low levels of testosterone related hormones, estrogens and DHEA-S (most commonly associated with post-menopausal women) can have a significant impact on a woman’s sex drive.
 Even younger women may have low hormone levels and which results in a surprising and disappointing lack of desire for sex and intimacy.